Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 - Method overriding is used to provide the specific implementation of a method which is already provided by its superclass.
 - The method must have the same name and parameters as in the parent class.
 - Method overriding is used for runtime polymorphism

-__Points to get Rememeber:__
-- You can’t override a method marked public and make it protected
-- You cannot override a method marked final
-- You cannot override a method marked static
-- Static methods cannot be overridden.
-- Overloaded methods can still be overridden.

 ## Differences between abstract classes and interfaces